LiamLlamazares/math_blog/_posts/2022-05-29-Malliavin-Calculus-2.md

         =n!\int\U {0}^t \int\U {0}^{t\U n}\cdots \int\U {0}^{t\U 2}f(t\U 1\ldots t\U n,t) dW(t\U 1) \cdots dW(t\U {n-1})dW(t\U n)\\= I\U n(f\U n(\cdot,t) 1\U {\max\U {t\U i\leq t}})
     \end{gathered}$$
 </div>
+Where in the second equality we used that the

-  Where the commutation of the sum and the integral is justified by the $L^2(\Omega)$ convergence of the chaos expansion ($L^1(\Omega)$ convergence would have been enough). ◻
+Itô integral is a martingaleand where the commutation of the sum and the integral is justified by the $L^2(\Omega)$ convergence of the chaos expansion ($L^1(\Omega)$ convergence would have been enough). ◻